-Presented by Daniel R. Meylan, National Sales Director of Allied National, Bill Ashley, CEO of Allied National, Dr. Josh Umbher, Founder of Atlas MD, Sean Kelley, David Berman, Senior Account Executive of Assured Partners, & Gregory Everett, President and CEO of Payor Compass
+Presented by Daniel R. Meylan, National Sales Director of Allied National, Bill Ashley, CEO of Allied National, Dr. Josh Umbher, Founder of Atlas MD, David Berman, Senior Account Executive of Assured Partners, Sean Kelley, President of Texas Free Market Surgery, and Gregory Everett, President and CEO

 Presentation Description: Rising health care costs are crippling our country.
 Individuals and small employers are being strangled by an out of control health care system.
 This panel will represent real time, present day solutions that are dramatically reducing the cost of healthcare.
 These panel members are all passionate pioneers in the area of affordable healthcare.
 Their solutions are not political or theoretical.
 These panelists are delivering lower cost health care and insurance solutions every day.
 Their message will be both encouraging and intimidating.
 These solutions represent a dramatic departure from the current structure of health care delivery.